dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

     ```

 3. The [Dask distributed task scheduler](https://distributed.dask.org)
-    provides general purpose parallel execution given complex task graphs.
+    provides general-purpose parallel execution given complex task graphs.
     It's good for adding multi-node computing into an existing codebase.

 Given these building blocks,
-our approach is to make cuDF look enough like Pandas that
+our approach is to make the cuDF API close enough to Pandas that
-the Dask Dataframe algorithms can be reused.
+we can reuse the Dask Dataframe algorithms.

 Benefits and Challenges to this approach